 Know what you’re going to pick.
 Nebraska has well over a dozen different kinds of edible wild fruits and berries, and you should understand and be able to recognize the characteristics of each.
 If you are not confident at identifying fruit-bearing trees or berry-producing plants, visit with someone who has picked wild fruits and berries for years, carry a reliable field ID guide, or use a handy, known and trusted mobile app on your Android or iPhone related to identification of various tree species or wild edible fruits and berries.
 By the way, if you see a bird eating a wild fruit, don’t assume that it is safe to eat!
 Birds eat many wild berries that are poisonous to humans.
 Don’t forget, raw elderberries are off limits for human consumption.
 If you’re a novice forager, it’s probably best to stick to fruits and berries that are easily recognizable and resemble the garden-variety types.
 I recall what my grandfather, Frank Hintz, used to say regarding wild edible plant identification: “Don’t eat what you don’t know!”

 Have the right containers, bring extra ones and don’t compress your fruits and berries.
 Put your fruits/berries in a shallow bucket or basket.
-Lightweight plastic bowls also work well.
+Lightweight wicker or plastic bowls also work well.
 It is okay to fill the container but be gentle and don’t apply pressure to compress or pack the fruits or berries.
 Bring more containers than you’ll think you need.

 The gear.
 It doesn’t take much as far as gear goes for picking wild fruits and berries.
 You’ll need that container (shallow bucket or wicker basket), sunscreen or sunblock, insect repellent, old but comfortable shoes and socks, loose-fitting/light colored long-sleeved shirt (preferred) and pants, plus a hat and bottle or two of cool water.
 You could also add a pocketknife and small first-aid kit to the gear list.